poplus/home-poplus/_posts/2014-12-17-popit-central-to-malaysian-transparency-efforts.md

 ### Political Financing and Clean Elections

-Posts for representatives also has a key Area field, which is important for analysis to track down political funding.
+Posts for representatives also has an  Area field, which is important for analysis to track down political funding.
 If the Area field [5] is mapped to another Poplus component MapIT or Represent Boundaries it will provide basic lookup funcationality for finding represenatives, but it